Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

 #### 1.1 Non-Streaming Requests

-I will quickly create a chat request using the streaming interface, which is useful when you only need to make a single request without engaging in multi-turn conversations.
+I will quickly create a chat request using the streaming interface, which is useful when you only need to make a single request without engaging in multiple rounds of conversation.

 ```csharp
 RequestParameterBuilder builder = DeepSeekChat.Create();